jazmichaelking/mastodon-near-me/by_continent.md

 ## Language Focus
-Some servers are not geography focussed, but are instead focussed on supporting messaging in a specific language or languages.
+Service providers that support messaging in a specific language or languages, but are not necessarily focussed on a specfic gepgraphic area.

 | Language Focus | URL | notable language support |
 | ------------- | ------------- | ------------- |